 While the law clearly makes it easier for the SSA to find a person disabled after the age of 50, this does not mean it is easy to get disability benefits once a person turns 50.
 A claimant must still be able to show, at Step 4 of the disability requirements evaluation, that he or she cannot perform past relevant work.

-Talk to a Tulsa SSI Attorney in a Free Consultation
+Talk to a Tulsa SSI Attorney in a Free Evaluation of Your Case

 Each Tulsa Social Security Disability lawyer can explain the types of jobs that may be applicable to you.
 We can also tell you what the SSA is looking for with your disability claim.
-Take advantage of our free consultation.
+Take advantage of our Free Evaluation of Your Case.
 There is no financial risk to learning how our lawyers can help you apply for disability.
 We also encourage you to ask our disability attorneys your Social Security questions.
 We only receive payment for representing you if you receive benefits.
 Attorney fees for Social Security claims cannot exceed 25 percent of the back benefits pay or $6,000, whichever is less.

 Our motivation combined with our personal approach allows us to give your claim the focus it would not receive from larger firms that do not focus on disability law.
 Our disability lawyers value the importance of your claim and will do our best to pursue the benefits you deserve.